5 Day Trips Near Fort Riley That Aren't Kansas City

 Located 30 miles West of Ft.
-Riley, Abilene makes for a perfect day trip location that won’t last ALL day.
+Riley, Abilene makes for a perfect day trip location that won't last ALL day (see our full itinerary).
 You could definitely check out our recommendations in a few hours and be home in plenty of time to do some chores and have dinner.
 First stop should be the Eisenhower Museum.
-Abilene, KS is Dwight D. Eisenhower’s hometown and his original family home along with his Presidential Library sits on the museum grounds.
+Abilene, KS is Dwight D. Eisenhower's hometown and his original family home along with his Presidential Library sits on the museum grounds.
 Definitely set aside 2 hours minimum for this visit.
-There is so much to see here and you don’t want to rush it.
-Ok, now it’s lunchtime.
+There is so much to see here and you don't want to rush it.
+Ok, now it's lunchtime.
 If you go anywhere, you have to go to the Brookville Hotel for their famous family style fried chicken meal served with plenty of sides and fixings.
 This hotel restaurant was given a James Beard American Classic award in 2007 and I gotta tell ya, they deserve it.

 Right and Up Tip: Enjoy free entrance to the Eisenhower Museum if you're military!
 Also, be sure to check out the gift shop around Christmas time.
 It's fantastic.

 Less than 100 miles to the East, Lawrence, KS is home to the Kansas University Jayhawks (KSU rival) and also a very trendy main street.
 So many cute antique shops make this a must-visit location for you crafty people...yes, you people.
 Spend the day doing some window shopping and be sure to stop for lunch at Ramen Bowls, (my favorite ramen restaurant in Kansas)!

 Right and Up Tip: Lawrence is very pet friendly with lots of restaurants that have outdoor seating to accommodate your furry friend.